xullnn/c-101/pre_for_assess/articulation.md

 end
 ```

-Use `CamelCase` formatting and no spaces between, either captialize every word.
+Use `CamelCase` formatting and no spaces between, either capitalize every word.

 #### A Note on Style